HOW IT WORKSJEP pupils start a business in the classroom

 Through the JEP curriculum, games and learning aids, pupils get a clear picture of what creating a business is all about.
-Every step mirrors strands in the primary school curriculum.
-This means that pupils are not wasting their time or being distracted from important learning.
-Instead, they’re learning new life skills as well as their core subjects.
+The programme is designed to integrate into the primary school curriculum, with each step providing opportunities for pupils to learn new life skills in addition to comprehensively covering their core subjects.

 Thinking like an entrepreneur

 The learning that takes place during JEP will give children a greater understanding of many things that happen in the real world.
 They will get to understand how the value of goods and services is created and how skill, talent and creativity can create more than the sum of their parts in an entrepreneurial enterprise.
-Whether they ever become an entrepreneur or not is irrelevant.
-They will have a better understanding of what happens in their lives and will have their first opportunity to think in an entrepreneurial fashion.
+Whether they ever become an entrepreneur or not is irrelevant, they will gain a better understanding of what happens in the day-to-day life of an entrepreneur and will have their first opportunity to think in an entrepreneurial fashion.
 That’s something that will stand to them in their further education and throughout their working lives.

 Working with a local entrepreneur

-The programme works closely with the local community – involving local entrepreneurs who share their story and that of their business with the pupils.
+The programme works closely with the local community, involving local entrepreneurs who share their story and that of their business with the pupils.
 This puts entrepreneurship in a local and meaningful context.
-Every pupil gets a chance to uncover their own strengths and play a key role in one of five distinct teams – Finance, Marketing, Design & Production, Sales and Storytelling.
+Every pupil gets a chance to uncover their own strengths and play a key role in one of five distinct teams – Finance, Marketing & Technology, Design & Production, Sales and Communications.

 Investing in the business

-Pupils are given the chance to invest a token amount of money in the business – with a view to getting it back with profit, to understand the real impact of risk and reward.
-When they’re investing their own hard earned few euro(sterling), they want to make sure they get it back – hopefully with profit.
+Pupils are given the chance to invest a token amount of money in the business, with a view to getting it back with profit, to understand the real impact of risk and reward.
+When they’re investing their own hard earned money, they want to make sure they get it back.

 The programme culminates in showcase day, when the learning, hard work and team spirit come together.
 That’s when family, the rest of the school and the local community get a chance to see the results of all the hard work done during the programme.